Right Thurr: Music video

 Directed by Jessy Terrero, the video takes place at Beacon Ave. in Walnut Park East, St. Louis where Chingy is with his friends outside the porch of his house and is attracted by several women walking past his house.
 It moves to a club run where DJ Quik DJs, where Chingy is performing on stage and partying with his friends while throwing money in the air, and at Courtesy Diner where Chingy is hanging out inside and outside of the diner.
 It ends with a late-night shot of the Gateway Arch intercut with fade shots of Chingy at the club.
-Ludacris, Murphy Lee, Kyjuan, The Trak Starz and a then-unknown 2 Chainz make cameo appearances in the video.
+Ludacris, Murphy Lee, Kyjuan, The Trak Starz and Tity Boi make cameo appearances in the video.

 An uncut version of the video featured extended scenes from the club of various women in bras and thongs doing suggestive dances on the people and/or each other.
 It was only shown at late-night on BET: Uncut and on the enhanced CD/DVD version of the album.